 - 5.3 Additional Training.
 Any vehicle operator or organization may request additional training by contacting Airport Administration.
-The intent of the driver's training is to promote and enhance safety. - 5.4 T-Hangar Tenants.
-T-Hangar tenants are instructed that they are limited to driving only between a perimeter gate and their hangar only.
+The intent of the driver's training is to promote and enhance safety. - T-Hangar Tenants.
+T-Hangar tenants are instructed that they are limited to driving only between a perimeter gate and their hangar only. - 5.5 Annual Recurrent Training Requirements.

-5.5 Annual Recurrent Training Requirements.
 Non - Movement Area operators - none.

-Movement Area operators - annual online testing only.
+Movement Area operators - annual online training video and testing only, every twelve (12) consecutive calendar months.